 What projects are you currently working on, and looking forward to most?

 "Currently I'm working on a personal passion project - frilly!
-We are bringing customizable fashion to a tangible reality, using our cutting edge 3-D technology, amazing in-house designers (that hail from the likes of Marc Jacobs and Monique Lhuillier), an eco-friendly, sustainable stance, and a ton of blood, sweat, and tears.
-I started frilly with a friend about a year and a half ago, and we're gearing up for launch soon, and I am terrified and thrilled and anxious and overjoyed.
-It's been a hard, fulfilling journey, and I'm so ready for it to come to fruition."
+We are bringing customizable fashion to a tangible reality, using our cutting edge 3-D technology, amazing in-house designers (that hail from the likes of Marc Jacobs and Monique Lhuillier), an eco-friendly, sustainable stance, and a ton of blood, sweat, and tears."